 The Commission, in liaison with the ECB, monitors the compliance of the beneficiary Member state with the conditionality specified in the MoU and reports regularly to the Eurogroup/EWG.
 Any deviation from the MoU objectives agreed by the Member State requires a reconsideration of the adequacy of the secondary market interventions.
 Such a situation could lead to a revision to the MoU, including conditionality, or the termination of the secondary market purchases.
 There will be a monthly reassessment of the program including a decision of the EWG/Eurogroup on the continuation of the programme.

 3.3.
 Pricing, Costs and Expenses

-The Financial Assistance Facility Agreement will specify how any profits and losses will be settled.
+The Financial Assistance Facility Agreement will specify how any profits and losses will be settled between the beneficiary Member State and the EFSF.

 4. Operational aspects of the intervention